 Field Description PROT Program Flash Region Protect Each program flash region can be protected from program and erase operations by setting the associated PROT bit.
 In NVM Normal mode: The protection can only be increased, meaning that currently unprotected memory can be protected, but currently protected memory cannot be unprotected.
 Since unprotected regions are marked with a 1 and protected regions use a 0, only writes changing 1s to 0s are accepted.
 This 1-to-0 transition check is performed on a bit-by-bit basis.
 Those FPROT bits with 1-to-0 transitions are accepted while all bits with 0-to-1 transitions are ignored.
 In NVM Special mode: All bits of FPROT are writable without restriction.
 Unprotected areas can be protected and protected areas can be unprotected.
 Restriction: The user must never write to any FPROT register while a command is running (CCIF=0).
 Trying to alter data in any protected area in the program flash memory results in a protection violation error and sets the FSTAT[FPVIOL] bit.
 A full block erase of a program flash block is not possible if it contains any protected region.
-Each bit in the 32-bit protection register represents 1/32 of the total program flash except for memory configurations with less than 32 KB of program flash where each assigned bit protects 1 KB .
-0 Program flash region is protected.
-1 Program flash region is not protected
+Each bit in the 32-bit protection register represents 1/32 of the total program flash except for configurations where program flash memory is less than 32 KB.
+For configurations with less than 32 KB of program flash memory, each assigned bit represents 1 KB.
+0 Program flash region is protected.1 Program flash region is not protected